DonFrancis1/MS-Fabric-End-to-End-Project/README.md

 # MS-Fabric-End-to-End-Project

 Stroke Prediction: In this project, we will predict whether a patient will have a heart stroke or not based on his/her comorbidities, work, and lifestyle.
- The project requires Data ingesstion and orchestration, Data Cleaning, Data Visualiation and Machine learning Model(SVM).
+ The project requires Data ingestion and orchestration, Data Cleaning, Data Visualiation and Machine learning Model(SVM).
 The following Microsoft Fabric workload were used for the project delivery:

     1. Data Engineering(Data Factory & Synpase Engineering)
     2. Data Science